deriv-com/flutter-deriv-packages/packages/form_builder/README.md

 # FormBuilder

-This widget helps to create, validate and submit a form in a simpler and cleaner way.
+This widget helps to create, validate and submit a form more simply and cleanly.

 ---